Soy el Mismo (Prince Royce album)

-Soy El Mismo (English: "I'm the Same") is the third studio album by American singer Prince Royce.
+Soy El Mismo (transl.
+"I'm the Same") is the third studio album by American singer Prince Royce.
 The album was released on October 8, 2013, by Sony Music Latin and became Royce's third number 1 on the Billboard Top Latin Albums chart in the United States.
 With Soy el Mismo, Royce also reached a career-best peak of number 14 on the US Billboard 200.